brc-dd/gcmwrap/README.md

 console.log('Unsealed:', unsealed) // { content: '...' }

-// If you try to unseal with different AAD, it will fail const tampered = await manager.unseal(sealed, { aad: { documentId: 'doc-abc-123' } })
+// If you try to unseal with different AAD, it will fail const unsealed2 = await manager.unseal(sealed, { aad: { documentId: 'doc-abc-123' } })
-console.log('Unseal attempt with wrong AAD:', tampered) // undefined
+console.log('Unseal attempt with wrong AAD:', unsealed2) // undefined
 ```

 > [!IMPORTANT]
-> AAD must serialize to the **exact same byte sequence** during both sealing and unsealing.
+> AAD must serialize to the exact same byte sequence during both sealing and unsealing.
 With the default `JSON.stringify`, even differences in object key order will cause verification to fail.
 To avoid this, you can provide custom `encode` and `decode` functions that ensure consistent serialization.

 ### Custom Encoding/Decoding

 > [!NOTE]
-> The same encoder is also applied to your **sealed data**, not just AAD.
+> The same encoder is also applied to your data before sealing, not just AAD.
 You must make sure the chosen encoder/decoder preserves your data correctly:
 >
 > - The default encoder uses `JSON.stringify` and performs a pre-check to verify the data can be losslessly round-tripped (encoded and then decoded without change).
 > - Other encoders like CBOR or MessagePack may silently drop unsupported types without throwing an error, which could lead to data loss on unseal.